Frequently Asked Questions

 We acknowledge we are using their property and seek to fairly compensate landowners for the disruption to their cropping and grazing programs.

-Will MEPAU rehabilitate cleared land after drilling operations?
+How does MEPAU rehabilitate cleared land after drilling and activities?

 Prior to any clearing or site activities the project specific Environment Plan, which addresses rehabilitation requirements, is reviewed and assessed by the Department of Mines, Industry Regulation and Safety (DMIRS).
 The rehabilitation requirements are based on results of environmental studies undertaken to establish baseline conditions.